rubysec/ruby-advisory-db/README.md

  * The usual GHSA/SYNC workflow is:
    1. Run "GH_API_TOKEN=`GITHUB_TOKEN_VALUE` bundle exec rake sync_github_advisories" ruby script.
       - The rake task will write YAML files for any missing advisories.
+        - Then it runs "./lib/rad-ignores.sh" shell script to ignore duplicate advisories.
+        - Then it runs "yamllint" for all gems and rubies yml files.
       - More details follow this paragraph.

-   2. Run "./lib/rad-ignores.sh" shell script to ignore duplicate advisories.
-   3. Run "rake" to run the lint checks.
+   2. Run "rake" to run the lint checks.

-   4. Run "yamllint $(find gems rubies -type f |grep yml$)".
-   5. If new or modified advisories, submit a PR to the repo.
+   3. If new or modified advisories, submit a PR to the repo.
-   6. CAVEAT: Between steps 2 and 5, you might need to manually edit the files.
+   4. CAVEAT: Between steps 2 and 5, you might need to manually edit the files.

 There is a script that will create initial YAML files for RubyGem advisories which are in the [GitHub Security Advisory API], but are not already in this